 Occasionally, you may come across holes that are made of material that is too hard for drilling with a regular drill bit.
 But you need to enlarge the holes and with a smooth finish.
 What do you do?
 In such a case, a drill press can come to your rescue.
 You can get the help of a dial gauge for setting the required size of the drill bit required.

 You will have to use the boring attachment that comes along with your drill press.
 In case you did not receive one, you can get it off the internet or buy it from your local tool shop.
 If you are buying a boring attachment, ensure that it matches the drill press model you have.

 You need to drill a hole in multiple stages for precision drilling until you reach the final hole diameter.
 First, drill a pilot hole, then you use successively oversized drill bits to increase the hole size gradually and accurately.

 You get two benefits from drilling counterbores.
-Firstly, the process reduces the force you need to apply into the drilling operation.
+Firstly, the process reduces the force you need to apply to the drilling operation.
 Secondly, by gradually increasing the size of the hole starting from the pilot hole, you get more precision.

 You can perform perfect tapping with a drill press.
 We use taps for cutting internal threads in a hole.
 Once you have drilled your hole, you need to attach the tap of the required threading onto the chuck of the drill press.
 For tapping, you need to set the machine to its lowest speed.

 Taps usually come in sets of two pieces.
 You will use the “starting” tap for the initial cut, and you will add the finish to the thread with the “plug” tap.
 You will also have to use the reverse-forward function of the drill machine to perform “pecking.”